promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0644`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0645`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 2 commits to countr/countr
+✨ Pushed 1 commit to countr/countr
+🗣 Commented on #62 in biaw/imagehost
+✨ Pushed 2 commits to biaw/imagehost
+🗣 Commented on #62 in biaw/multidomain
+✨ Pushed 2 commits to biaw/multidomain
+📝 Created review (approved) on PR #73 in biaw/phone
+🗣 Commented on #74 in biaw/phone
+✨ Pushed 3 commits to biaw/phone
+✨ Pushed 2 commits to biaw/phone
+📝 Created review (approved) on PR #60 in biaw/test-area
+🗣 Commented on #61 in biaw/test-area
+✨ Pushed 3 commits to biaw/test-area
+✨ Pushed 2 commits to biaw/test-area
+✨ Pushed 2 commits to biaw/test-area
 📝 Created review (approved) on PR #57 in biaw/phone
 📝 Created review (approved) on PR #46 in biaw/multidomain
 📝 Created review (approved) on PR #45 in biaw/imagehost